 Barnes and Noble Summer Reading Program.
 Students in grades 1-6 read eight books and receive a FREE book from a pre-determined list.

 Books a Million Summer Reading Program.
-Books a Million is partnering with author James Dashner, the author of the Maze Runner series (my son has read them all and loves them) on their summer reading program.
-Unlike other programs, this one has specific reading lists to choose from.
-Read any four books from the Summer Reading Challenge lists that are broken up by age, and receive a receive a free maze runner series water bottle.
+Unlike other programs, the Books a Million summer reading program has specific reading lists to choose from.
+Read any four books from the Summer Reading Challenge lists that are broken up by age, and receive a prize.
 You must present your completed series in the store in order to receive your water bottle.

 Chuck E. Cheese.
 To incentivize your kids to read, promise them one of these printable Chuck E. Cheese bookmarks for every book they read.
 On each bookmark is a coupon for five free tokens at Chuck E. Cheese.
 To find the bookmarks, look in the Activities and Downloads section.